Discrepancies in data: Why don’t the numbers always match up?

 5. Third-party store installs

-If you distribute your app (an APK with Adjust’s SDK integrated) beyond either the Google Play Store or App Store (for example, in a third-party store), Adjust will count those installs.
+If you distribute your app (with Adjust’s SDK integrated) beyond either the Google Play Store or App Store (for example, in a third-party store), Adjust will count those installs.
 Apple and Google will not.

-This often has a bigger effect on creating discrepancies for Android applications — where there are several competing stores beyond the Play Store.
+This often has a bigger effect on creating discrepancies for Android applications—where there are several competing stores beyond the Play Store.
+Starting in March of 2024 as the result of the Digital Markets Act, Apple now also permits alternative, third-party stores on its devices.
 Ultimately, Adjust’s data creates a more holistic picture of all activity in this instance.

 6. Comparing events

-Google Ads, Facebook, and Adjust all use different attribution approaches for post-install events, which make the numbers on both sides not quite comparable:
+Google Ads, Facebook/Meta, and Adjust all use different attribution approaches for post-install events, which make the numbers on both sides not quite comparable:

-• Adjust assigns events to the source of install or reattribution.
+- Adjust assigns events to the source of install or reattribution.
 We also don’t have an event attribution window.
-Instead, events are attributed to the user's source of install indefinitely (or up until the point the user may be reattributed.)
-From the point of reattribution, any subsequent events triggered by the user will be assigned to the source of retribution.
+Instead, events are attributed to the user's source of install indefinitely (or up until the point the user may be reattributed).
+From the point of reattribution, any subsequent events triggered by the user will be assigned to the source of reattribution.

 When fraud causes discrepancies: The main mobile fraud types

 Mobile fraud is a significant cause of discrepancies in data sets.
-Below you’ll find a summary of the top mobile fraud types that ruin datasets and how Adjust handles them.
+Below you’ll find a summary of the top mobile fraud types that impact datasets and how Adjust handles them.

 1. SDK spoofing

-At Adjust, we offer an SDK Signature, providing multi-layered encryption that protects your data sets against SDK spoofing.
+At Adjust, our SDK signature provides multi-layered encryption that protects your data sets against SDK spoofing.

 2. Click injection